lokesh23799/M1_Application_Calculator/1_Requiremets/readme.md

 5:It will help in calculating mathematical problems,and also easy to retrieval of project.

+  Research

+  To make C program for the Csimple alculator which can calculate Addition, Subtraction, Multiplication, Division, finding Square,Cube, and Percentage of the numbers.

+  It may be little bit tricky but here we will use the basic concepts of C programming as follows:

+function call,

+recursion,

+if-else statement

+switch-case

   Cost and Features

 • The advantage of this project the the quickness in which the program works and no need to perform heavy calculation which will be taken care by the program